JayTWilliams/GroundStation/Documentation/README.md

 # Documentation timeline
+## Week of 11/20/2024
+- When looking up if GnuRadio can help us switch between Tx and Rx, a stackoverflow answer was helpful.
+For a half-duplex communication link, we can set both the USRP source and sink blocks to the same antenna.
+When we transmit, the USRP will automatically pause its reception.
+This makes switching between the two states much easier to the point of abstraction.
+- The only step left is to get a better method of inputting data, because at the moment when no data is transmitted, a constant sequence of '0' is being sent.
+Also the counting is messy.

 ## Week of 10/23/2024
 - Transmission success! (kind of).
   - After setting the bandwidth of the USRP sink to 5MHz, and doubling the frequency deviation, I managed to get results from the arduino.
 I see "Hello, World!" coming in now, albeit most transmissions are garbled, but occasionally it is clean.
 I also lifted the arduino off of the lab bench and onto a notebook so that the table's surface wouldn't interfere, and it gave better results.